hapax/hapax.github.io/assets/chandra.md

 ### The Fermi sea <a id="sec-2-2" name="sec-2-2"></a>

-The previous question is meant to demonstrate that energy levels are trickier in three dimensions, and adding up all the possibilities to determine the Fermi energy will be hard work.
+As Exercise 3 demonstrates, finding energy levels on the donut takes some work, even though it is vastly simpler than the atom.
+It is even trickier to calculate energy levels on the three-dimensional donut, where we need to consider all the different possibilities for $\vec{n} = (n_x, n_y, n_z)$.
+Calculating the Fermi energy $E_F$ for large $N$ seems best suited to a computer.

-But there is a shortcut for many electrons.
+However, there is a shortcut when $N$ is very large.
-Notice that the wave modes $\vec{n}$ can be viewed as vectors in three-dimensional space, with one per unit cube.
-Argue that a very large sphere, of radius $n_F \gg 1$ in "wave mode space", contains approximately $N$ points, where
+We'll do the calculation for a regular donut, and leave you to do the calculation for the three-dimensional donut.
+The vectors $\vec{n} = (n_x, n_y)$ live on a Cartesian plane, with one
+point per unit area.
+If we draw a circle of radius $n_F$ in this plane, centred at the origin, then provided it is large, the number of points it contains is approximately equal to the area:

+$$
+N \approx \pi n_F^2.
+$$

+---

+**Exercise 4.**

 $$
 N \approx \frac{4\pi}{3} n_F^3.